Lois Mailou Jones: 1937–1953

 Jones' Les Fétiches was instrumental in transitioning "Négritude" — a distinctly francophone artistic phenomenon — from the predominantly literary realm into the visual.
 Her work provided an important visual link to Négritude authors such as Aimé Césaire, Léon Damas, and Léopold Sédar Senghor.
-She also completed Parisian Beggar Woman with text supplied by Langston Hughes.
+Jones also completed Parisian Beggar Woman with text supplied by Langston Hughes.
 In 1938, Jones' first solo exhibition was hung in the Whyte Gallery and would later be exhibited at the Howard University Gallery of Art in 1948.

-Jones painted "Arreau, Hautes-Pyrenees" in France during one of her many trips to France between the years of 1945-1953 where she shared a summer studio with Celine Marie Tabary in Cabris, France While in France apart of her inspiration was Tabary, also a painter, whom she worked with for many years.
+Jones painted "Arreau, Hautes-Pyrenees" in France during one of her many trips to France between the years of 1945-1953 where she shared a summer studio with Celine Marie Tabary in Cabris, France While in France a part of her inspiration was Tabary, also a painter, whom Jones worked with for many years.
 Tabary submitted Jones' paintings for consideration for jury prizes since works by African-American artists were not always accepted.
 Jones traveled extensively with Tabary, including to the south of France.
 They frequently painted each other.
 They taught art together in the 1940s.
 Arreau, Hautes-Pyrenees which is an oil on canvas landscape that stars a hillside in the South of France.
-The french influence along with post impressionist influences are highlighted as Jones employees uses rich oranges, yellows, tans complemented with clean blues and delicate greens while remaining tonally warm palette.
-The geometric houses echo and asymmetric composition echos the post-impressionist influences on Jones at the time.
-This is influence can be recognized through her landscape and documentary portraits of people and landscapes in France and in America between the years of 1948-1953.
+The French influence and post-impressionist influences are highlighted as Jones employees use rich oranges, yellows, and tans, complemented with clean blues and delicate greens while remaining in a tonally warm palette.
+The geometric houses echo an asymmetric composition that echoes the post-impressionist influences on Jones at the time.
+This influence can be recognized through her landscape and documentary portraits of people and landscapes in France and America between the years of 1948–1953.

-Over the course of the next 10 years, Jones exhibited at the Phillips Collection, Seattle Art Museum, National Academy of Design, the Barnett-Aden Gallery, Pennsylvania's Lincoln University, Howard University, galleries in New York, and the Corcoran Gallery of Art.
+Over the next 10 years, Jones exhibited at the Phillips Collection, Seattle Art Museum, National Academy of Design, the Barnett-Aden Gallery, Pennsylvania's Lincoln University, Howard University, galleries in New York, and the Corcoran Gallery of Art.
 In 1952, the book Loïs Mailou Jones: Peintures 1937–1951 was published, reproducing more than one hundred of her art pieces completed in France.
 At the Barnett-Aden Gallery, Jones exhibited with a group of prominent black artists, such as Jacob Lawrence and Alma Thomas.
 These artists and others were known as the "Little Paris Group."

 Alain Locke, a philosophy professor at Howard University and founder of the Harlem Renaissance, encouraged Jones to paint her heritage.
-She painted her striking painting Mob Victim (Meditation) after walking along U St Northwest in Washington, DC.
-She saw a man walking and was prompted to ask him to pose in her studio.
-She wanted to depict a lynching scene.
+Jones painted her striking painting Mob Victim (Meditation) after walking along U St Northwest in the District of Columbia.
+Jones saw a man walking and asked him to pose in her studio.
+Jones wanted to depict a lynching scene.
 The man had seen a person being lynched before and mimicked the pose that the man held before being lynched.
 The painting illustrates a contemplation of imminent death that many male African Americans were facing during the 1940s.
 Other paintings that came out of Locke's encouragement were Dans un Café à Paris (Leigh Whipper), The Janitor and The Pink Table Cloth.